StormKing969/mead-memorial-chapel/README.md

 - Deployment options: Node server (react-router-serve) and Docker image

 Key app areas:
-- Blog: List, details, and creation of posts using Firebase.
+- News: List, details, and creation of posts using Firebase.
 - Lawsuit: Overview and documents section, with file preview support.

 ## Requirements